face-hh/fextify/README.md

 For manual compilation run `npm run tauri build -- --target x86_64-pc-windows-msvc` on Windows, or `npm run tauri build` on GNU/Linux.

-NOTE: if you run into any compilation error you can always debug the error with `pnpm run tauri build --verbose`.
+NOTE: if you run into any compilation error you can always debug the error with `npm run tauri build --verbose`.

 # On first startup